-2.20 The Downs Plain is characterised by vast arable fields, lack of surface water and a general absence of settlement.
+3.20 The Downs Plain is characterised by vast arable fields, lack of surface water and a general absence of settlement.
 Conversely the dramatic scarp slope, cut by springs, creates a convoluted edge alternately under woodland and pasture, including significant areas of remnant chalk grassland.
-This is a landscape that feels as though it has hardly changed over the centuries, although it is increasingly affected by development at its foot, outside the AONB boundary.
+This is a landscape that feels as though it has hardly changed over the centuries, although it is increasingly affected by development at its foot, outside the National Landscape boundary.

-Landscape Character Type 6: Vales
+Landscape Type : 6.
+Vales

-2.21 The Vale of Pewsey separates the two main upland chalk blocks that dominate the North Wessex Downs.
+3.21 The Vale of Pewsey separates the two main upland chalk blocks that dominate the North Wessex Downs.
 The towering shapes of the adjacent chalk scarps contain and enclose this Greensand vale.
 Numerous springs issue from the chalk and Greensand boundary where the water table comes to the surface, their streams meandering across the Vale floor.

-2.22 Rich loamy and alluvial soils create a productive agricultural landscape with a mix of arable, orchards and pasture now replacing a once predominantly pastoral scene important for dairy farming - hence the saying 'chalk and cheese', identifying the very different landscapes of the downs and the vales.
+3.22 Rich loamy and alluvial soils create a productive agricultural landscape with a mix of arable, orchards and pasture now replacing a once predominantly pastoral scene important for dairying - hence the saying 'chalk and cheese', identifying the very different landscapes of the downs and the vale.
 The concentration of settlements is a defining feature of the Vale, including compact nucleated villages and hamlets, with widespread scattered farmsteads.
-The Vales character type also occurs at the northeastern edge of the North Wessex Downs, with the sections of the Thames Valley floor here lies within the adjoining Chilterns AONB.
+The Vales character type also occurs at the north-eastern edge of the North Wessex Downs, with the sections of the Thames valley floor that lie within this National Landscape.
+The eastern part of the Thames valley floor here lies within the adjoining Chilterns National Landscape.

-Landscape Character Type 7: River Valleys
+Landscape Type : 7.
+River Valleys

-2.23 The chalk rivers that cut through the chalk uplands form very distinct linear landscapes, characterised by a rich mix of grazed pastures, water meadows, wetland and woodland.
+3.23 The chalk rivers that cut through the chalk uplands form very distinct linear landscapes, characterised by a rich mix of grazed pastures, water meadows, wetland and woodland.
 The valleys are enclosed by steeply rising slopes, limiting views and creating an intimate and enclosed character.

-2.24 Historically, the main settlements of the chalk were concentrated in these river valleys, as the only source of accessible water in an otherwise dry downland landscape.
+3.24 Historically, the main settlements of the chalk were concentrated in these river valleys, as the only source of accessible water in an otherwise dry downland landscape.
 These settlements took a long linear form, following the bottom of the valley, and this remains the dominant pattern to this day.
-The chalk uplands (in other character areas) are also cut by numerous dry valleys, which sometimes contain ephemeral 'winterbournes' that only flow when the chalk water table rises to the surface during the winter and early spring.
+The chalk uplands (in other character areas) are also cut by numerous dry valleys, which sometimes contain ephemeral 'winterbournes' only flowing when the chalk water table rises to the surface during the winter and early spring.

-Landscape Character Type 8: Lowland Mosaic
+Landscape Type : 8.
+Lowland Mosaic

-2.25 This is the lowest part of the 'bowl', curving around Newbury and the lower Kennet valley.
-This landscape, of largely medieval origins has a varied geology of clays, silts and sands giving rise to a diverse mix of soils and, in turn, a mosaic of ancient semi-natural woodlands, plantations, remnant heathland and more open farmland areas.
+3.25 This is the lowest part of the 'bowl', curving around Newbury and the lower Kennet valley.
+This landscape, of largely Medieval origins has a varied geology of clays, silts and sands giving rise to a diverse mix of soils and, in turn, a mosaic of ancient semi-natural woodlands, plantations, remnant heathland and more open farmland areas.

-2.26 This is a small-scale and intimate landscape, where lanes are frequently overhung by deep grassy and wooded banks, heightening the sense of seclusion.
+3.26 This is a small-scale and intimate landscape, where lanes are frequently overhung by deep grassy and wooded banks, heightening the sense of seclusion.
 There are some limited longer views, as at Bucklebury Upper Common.
 The network of ancient semi-natural woodland, connecting hedgerows, areas of parkland, including wood pasture and veteran trees, create considerable ecological interest.

-2.27 Former medieval deer parks are a particular feature, as at Englefield, Highclere and Hampstead, with a number of these having been re-fashioned in the 18th century as formal designed landscapes.
+3.27 Former Medieval deer parks are a particular feature, as at Englefield, Highclere and Hampstead, with a number of these having been re-fashioned in the 18th Century as formal designed landscapes.
 This is one of the most densely inhabited areas of the North Wessex Downs, with large manor houses, a network of hamlets, and lines of houses and villages that have grown along the network of lanes.